DeepONet for Solving Nonlinear Partial Differential Equations with Physics-Informed Training: Introduction

 where both $\fB$ and $\fT$ are fully connected DNNs.
 This kind of the structure has also been mentioned in \cite{lu2022comprehensive,li2023phase}.
 Our approach can easily reduce to the shallow neural network case, recovering the classical DeepONet.
 In Eq.~\eqref{gen}, $\fD$ denotes a projection that reduces $s$ to a finite-dimensional vector, allowing for various reduction techniques in differential problems, such as the truncation of Fourier and Taylor series or the finite element method \citep{brenner2008mathematical}.
 In the classical DeepONet, this projection is based on the sample points.

 Note that both the branch and trunk networks can easily be generalized into deep neural networks.
-As discussed in \cite{lu2021deep, yang2023nearly, yang2023nearlys}, deep neural networks have been shown to outperform shallow neural networks in terms of approximation error for function approximation.
+As discussed in \cite{lu2021deep, yang2023nearly, yang2023nearlys,yang2025deep}, deep neural networks have been shown to outperform shallow neural networks in terms of approximation error for function approximation.
 This raises the following question:

 \textbf{Q1:} Do the branch and trunk networks have sufficient approximation ability when they are deep neural networks?
-If so, are their performance in terms of approximation error better than that of shallow neural networks when they are deep neural networks?
+If so, is their performance in terms of approximation error better than that of simple neural networks when they are made deeper and wider?